 Recommendation In patients with PPE with a significant quantity of pleural fluid thoracocentesis should be performed to determine the pH and to send a sample for Gram stain and culture.

 Recommendation For patients in whom a loculated PPE is suspected, ultrasonography or CT of the thorax should be performed.

 Recommendation Installation of antibiotics into the pleural cavity is not recommended.

+Recommendation Pleural fluid samples of patients with PPE or empyema should be collected for clinical chemistry and microbiology.
+Collection of material in blood culture bottles can improve culture results.

-Recommendation instantation of antibiotics into the pleasar cuvity is not recommended.
-Recommendation Drainage of the pleural cavity should be undertaken when aspirated pleural fluid has a pH $\leq$ 7.2 or frank pus is seen.
+Recommendation Drainage of the pleural cavity should be undertaken when aspirated pleural fluid h a pH $\leq$ 7.2 or frank pus is seen.

 Recommendation Intrapleural fibrinolytic therapy may be considered in loculated PPE or pus.
 When given, intrapleural fibrinolytic therapy should preferably be administered within 24 hours of admission.

 Recommendation The most frequently used dosage regimen for intrapleural fibrinolytic therapy is streptokinase 250,000 IU or urokinase 100,000 IU once daily for three days.
-The chest tube should be clamped for two to four hours after administering the fibrinolytic agent. • Recommendation Surgical intervention should be considered as soon as it is clear that conservative treatment has failed, preferably within three days.
+The chest tube should be clamped for two to four hours after administering the fibrinolytic agent.

+Recommendation Surgical intervention should be considered as soon as it is clear that conservative treatment has failed, preferably within three days.